-Among several reason why Google Health did not work out:
+Among several reasons why Google Health did not work out:

 - It did not involve Physicians (and EMR systems).

-- Google found it tough to partner with Insurance companies – Insurances companies tend to be a walled garden.
+- Google found it tough to partner with Insurance companies – Insurance companies tend to be a walled garden.

 - Poor Marketing and Poor support for users.
 Even an EMR pioneer like me struggled to use it.